-We intend to set itself apart from our competition by marketing three core offerings: (1) a "direct from the "mines-gate to retail" model for sapphires - rough sapphires to finished jewelry; a color gemstone brand; and a jewelry brand featuring Australian sapphires.
+Reign Sapphire Corporation intends to set itself apart from its competition by actively promoting our three core offerings: a vertically integrated "mine-gate to retail" model for sapphires - rough sapphires to finished jewelry; a color gemstone brand; and a jewelry brand featuring Australian sapphires.

 We intend to promote Reign Sapphires as conflict free, ethically processed and natural.
-We also intend to make video footage and pictures of the process available to consumers via our website www.reignsapphires.com.
+We also intend to make video footage and pictures of the process available to consumers via our website www.reignsapphires.com